Philip-Walsh/web-kit/README.md

 # 🚀 web-kit

-A sleek collection of reusable JavaScript ⚙️ utilities and CSS 🎨 layouts — plug-and-play via CDN or local.
+A collection of reusable JavaScript ⚙️ utilities and CSS 🎨 layouts — plug-and-play via CDN or local.

 ---